 We’re joined by writer and mom Jackie Burns for this episode of the show.
-Jackie and her husband are bring up their kids in a condo, as more and more families do these days.
+Jackie and her husband are bringing up their kids in a condo, as more and more families do these days.
 So if moving to a condo with your family is something that you have all agreed on, starting the process of finding Eddie Yan homes for sale (if you’re thinking of moving to Vancouver for example) could be a step worth taking.
 The same goes for wherever you decide to move to.
 We all know how stressful finding a home can be, so speaking to a professional realtor could make this a lot easier, especially if you’re looking for a specific location such as halstead at the metro fairfax va, for instance.
 She and I dig into the mythology in our culture about how being successful in providing for a family means having your own backyard.

 With population density in urban areas increasing, along with the cost of real estate, this is an important, pragmatic discussion about building liveable cities as well.